 Prescribed Grazing

 Prescribed grazing is managing the harvest of vegetation with grazing or browsing animals to achieve specific ecological, economic and management goals.
-Producers who practice prescribed grazing may sequester carbon in perennial biomass and soils while delivering the co-benefits of enhancing or maintaining desired plant species for forage, improving water quality, increasing stocking rates and livestock vigor and building soil health.
+Producers who practice prescribed grazing may improve carbon sequestration in perennial biomass and soils while delivering the co-benefits of enhancing or maintaining desired plant species for forage, improving water quality and building soil health.
+Watch the video

 Range Planting